 If the scheduling DCI is configured to indicate the downlink resource allocation type as part of the Frequency domain resource assignment field, the UE shall use uplink resource allocation type 0 or type 1 as defined by this field.
 Otherwise the UE shall use the uplink frequency resource allocation type as defined by the higher layer parameter Resource-allocation-config for PUSCH.

-The UE may assume that when the scheduling PDCCH is received with DCI format 0_0, then uplink resource allocation type 1 is used.
+The UE shall assume that when the scheduling PDCCH is received with DCI format 0_0, then uplink resource allocation type 1 is used.